tomwphillips/pumpy/README.md

 I also wrote Pumpy when I was a relatively novice Python programmer (there aren't any automated tests for a start) so it needs a lot of work.
 Hence I'm no longer maintaining pumpy.

 That said, there's no reason why it shouldn't still work with the pumps below.
-If it doens't work, pumpy is MIT licensed so you're free to make and distribute your own changes.
+If it doesn't work, pumpy is MIT licensed so you're free to make and distribute your own changes.

 ## Supported pumps